Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Simulations for Improved Channel Decoding

 and where ${\partial _f}$ signifies partial differential w.r.t. $f$.
 With the quantum Fisher information in hand, the quantum Cramer-Rao bound can then be written as

 where ${\rm{mse}}\left[ {\hat f} \right]$ is the mean square error of the unbiased estimator ${\hat f}$, and $N_m$ is the number of independent quantum measurements.

 The performance results in \cite{ShaneACTW2012} are obtained by randomly estimating a flip probability from a truncated normal distribution at the decoder side, given the mean square error of the unbiased estimation ${\hat f}$.
-In return, the performance is degraded approximately an order of magnitude.

-\subsection{Quantum Decoding algorithm}
+\subsection{Quantum Decoding Algorithm}

-The appropriate decoding algorithm to decode quantum LDPC codes is based on the classical sum-product algorithm since the most common quantum channel model, namely \emph{depolarizing channel}, is analogous to the classical $4$-ary symmetric channel.
+The appropriate decoding algorithm to decode quantum LDPC codes is based on the classical sum-product algorithm since the most common quantum channel model, namely the quantum depolarizing channel, is analogous to the classical $4$-ary symmetric channel.
 The received values at the decoder side can be mapped to measurement outcomes $s \in \left\{1, -1\right\}^{M}$ (syndrome) of the received qubit sequence, and this syndrome is then used in error estimation and recovery.
 Assuming an initial quantum state representing a codeword, the initial probabilities $p_i$ for the $ith$ qubit of the state undergoing an $X$, $Y$ or $Z$ error are

 where $f$ is the flip probability known at the decoder.

 The standard BP algorithm operates by sending messages along the edges of the Tanner graph.
 Let $u_{b_{i} \to c_{j}}$ and $u_{c_{j} \to b_{i}}$ denote the messages sent from bit node \textit{i} to check node \textit{j} and messages sent from check node \textit{j} to bit node \textit{i}, respectively.
 Also denote $\textit{N}(b_{i})$ as the number of neighbors of bit node $i$, and define $\textit{N}(c_{j})$ as the number of neighbors of check node $j$.